curry-packages/currydoc/README.md

 in Curry programs.
 These are translated into links inside the generated HTML documentation (if they are unqualified) or into links in other module documentations if they are qualified with a module name.
-Such references have to be enclosed in single quotes.
+Such references have to be enclosed in single quotes (e.g., `'sum'`).

 The following example shows a Curry program with some documentation comments:

-    --- This is an
-    --- example module.
+    {- | Description: Example module.
+         Category   : Example
-    --- @author Michael Hanus
+         Author     : Michael Hanus
-    --- @version 0.1
+         Version    : 0.1

+         This is an example module
+         with features XY.
+    -}
     module Example where

-    --- The function `conc` concatenates two lists.
+    -- | The function `conc` concatenates two lists.
-    --- It is also predefined as 'Prelude.++'.
-    --- @param xs - the first list
+    --   It is also predefined as 'Prelude.++'. conc :: [a] -- ^ the first list
-    --- @param ys - the second list
+         -> [a] -- ^ the second list
-    --- @return a list containing all elements of `xs` and `ys` conc []     ys = ys
+         -> [a] -- ^ a list containing all elements
+                --   of `xs` and `ys`
+    conc []     ys = ys
     conc (x:xs) ys = x : conc xs ys
     -- this comment will not be included in the documentation

-    --- The function `last` computes the last element of a given list.
+    -- | The function `last` computes the last element of a given list.
-    --- It is based on the operation 'conc' to concatenate two lists.
-    --- @param xs - the given input list
+    --   It is based on the operation 'conc' to concatenate two lists. last :: [a] -- ^ the given input list
-    --- @return last element of the input list last xs | conc ys [x] =:= xs  = x   where x,ys free
+         -> a   -- ^ the last element of the input list last xs | conc ys [x] =:= xs  = x   where x,ys free -- ^ this comment **will** be included in the documentation

-    --- This data type defines _polymorphic_ trees.
+    -- | This data type defines _polymorphic_ trees.
-    --- @cons Leaf - a leaf of the tree
+    data Tree a = Leaf a        -- ^ a leaf of the tree
-    --- @cons Node - an inner node of the tree data Tree a = Leaf a | Node [Tree a]
+                | Node [Tree a] -- ^ an inner node of the tree

 If this program is contained in the file `Example.curry`, one can generate the documentation by executing the command